hashicorp/terraform/website/source/docs/providers/aws/index.html.markdown

   URL constructed from the `region`.
 It's typically used to connect to custom ec2 endpoints.

-* `elb_endpoint` - (Optional) Use this to override the default endpoint URL constructed from the `region`.
-It's typically used to connect to custom elb endpoints.

 * `token` - (Optional) Use this to set an MFA token.
 It can also be sourced from the `AWS_SECURITY_TOKEN` environment variable.